 The studies in our Department have as purpose to teach the theoretical and applied technological principles of the following sectors in the field of Biomedical Engineering:

-The studies are structured so that the students also obtain knowledge in:
+The studies are structured so that the students also obtain knowledge in the:

-The practical training lasts 3 months and it takes place in private companies which produce or sell medical devices, in hospitals and other public or private sector enterprises or institutions, in order to consolidate the previous semesters’ knowledge.
-The exercise also provides the possibility of taking initiative and of developing problem-solving and teamwork skills.
+The Internship lasts 3 months and it takes place in private companies which produce or sell medical devices, in hospitals and in other public or private sector enterprises or institutions, in order to consolidate the previous semesters’ knowledge.
+The exercise also provides the possibility of taking initiative and developing problem-solving and teamwork skills.

-The courses are divided to General Background (16 courses), Special Background (39 courses) and Specialization (17 courses).
+The courses are divided into General Background (17 courses), Special Background (45 courses) and Specialization (17 courses).
 Moreover, 18 of these courses (which are of Special Background or Specialization types) are characterized as courses of Level 7.